yokolet/QuestionDecks/README.md

 ## How to run the app

 - prerequisite
     Install Expo app on your mobile device.
-To run the app, the mobile device and a laptop the app runs on should be on the same network.
+To run the app, the mobile device and a laptop the app runs should be on the same network.

 - install packages and start